Choosing an 18650 Battery

 The first thing to consider when choosing an

 18650 battery for your device or project is the battery brand.
 Not all brands are created equal and often times you will find are not very truthful in their battery ratings.
-The goal of any brand is to sell as many batteries as possible but this is especially true for new Chinese battery manufacturers.
+This is especially true when discussing the Chinese re-wrapping brands.
+The goal of any manufacturer or brand is to sell as many batteries as possible but some companies have been known to exaggerate their ratings to appear to offer a better product than the other.
+This practice of exaggerating battery specs is unlawful and can be very dangerous to consumers if gone unchecked.
+Thankfully, there is a watchdog in the lithium ion battery industry known as the battery mooch who provides thorough testing and will call out these companies for their unlawful practice.

 There are four major brands that manufacturer batteries who you can rely on to provide quality, consistent and truthfully rated batteries and those brands are; LG, Samsung, Sony and Panasonic/Sanyo.
 These brands are well established and have long standing tradition, values and standard to uphold.
-Any manufacturer specs put forward from these brands are likely exact if not underestimated and you will often see the battery outperform the manufacturer ratings.
+Any manufacturer specs provided by these brands is well documented and tested many times over.
+You will often see the battery outperform the manufacturer ratings put forward from these brands.

 Other brands such as Efest, Vapcell, Imren and MXJO have been established for a few years and their quality has certainly improved.
-These brands can tend to be slightly favorable in the battery ratings in order to sell more.
-They do often provide value with a thicker wrapped battery which provides an extra layer of protection and a free battery case.
+These brands tend to slightly exaggerate the battery ratings for their products in an effort to appeal to the consumer and sell more.
+It should be noted these companies do not actually produce their own lithium ion battery but instead purchase them from other manufacturers and then wrap the battery and add packaging to make the battery suitable for retail sale.
+They do often provide value by using a thicker PVC wrap on the battery which provides an extra layer of protection.
+As well these brands often include a battery carrying case with all of their batteries.

 There are various other unknown brands with all sorts of unrealistic ratings.
-As of 2018, there is not a single 18650 battery rated above 3500mAh capacity or a 30A CDR.
-If you see any 18650 battery marketed above these specs, you should be very weary of what you are actually getting as it is known to be false and exaggerated.
+As of 2019, there is not a single 18650 lithium ion battery rated above 3600mAh capacity or a 30A CDR.
+If you see any 18650 battery marketed above these specs, you should be very weary of what you are actually getting as it is absolutely certain to be false and exaggerated.

 Given the choice, everyone would choose a battery with the highest capacity.
 Capacity is measured in milliampere-hours (mAh) and this tells us how many milliamps we can draw from the battery for how many hours.
 However, capacity comes at the cost of current rating (CDR).
 Inside of each cell, they can only fit so much material so you often have to choose between a high capacity battery OR a high current battery.
 Take for example the LG HB6 which has a CDR of 30A but only a capacity of 1500mAh.
 On the other end of the spectrum is the Panasonic NCR18650B which has a CDR of only 4.9A and capacity of 3400mAh.